-The scheme costs have been calculated by ESCC in 2017 prices, and include a Quantified Risk Assessment (QRA) to the equivalent of 26% of the base costs.
-It was agree with the SE LEP ITE that optimism bias of 15% should be included for the economic appraisal.
+The scheme costs have been calculated by ESCC in 2017 prices, and .
+As part of the assessment these costs have been adjusted to include a Quantified Risk Assessment (QRA) to the equivalent of 26% of the base costs.
+It was agree with the SE LEP ITE that optimism bias of 15% should be included for the economic appraisal.and deflated to 2010 prices.
 The profile of construction spend has been used to inform the discounting of the costs to 2010, and all prices were deflated to 2010 values before a market price adjustment was applied.
 No sunk costs have been included.

-Development contributions of £363,968 as identified by ESCC have been considered as part of the economic appraisal added to the scheme cost estimates and represent funds to address any overspend above the base cost estimate of £9,000,000 (2017 prices).
-These contributions have been included in the Transport Economic Efficiency and PA tables.
+Development contributions of £363,968 as identified by ESCC have been considered as part of the economic appraisal.added to the scheme cost estimates and represent funds to address any overspend above the base cost estimate of £912,000,000 (2017 prices).
+These contributions have been included in the cost estimates for the purpose of the assessment and have been taken into consideration in the Transport Economic Efficiency and PA tables.